happypeter/LGCB/book/git_start.md

 My people will say now: OK, `mydir` is a time machine, I am safe and allowed to make mistakes now, because the history is saved.
-Actully not yet.
+Actually not yet.
 It is easy for git to automatically save whatever in `mydir` and save a new revision everytime you change your stuff.
 Git can, but git won't.
 Because that is not what the users want.
 So you need to it mannually.